Introduction

 DBLSMM

 DBSLMM, a Bayesian shrinkage method, is implemented using the script pgs_methods/dbslmm.R.
-We use the ‘tuning’ version, SNP-based heritability parameter is varied by factor of 0.8, 1, and 1.2.
-When using a factor 1, this corresponds to the ‘default’ version of DBSLMM.
+We use the ‘tuning’ version, where the SNP-based heritability parameter is varied by a factor of 0.8, 1, and 1.2.
+When using a factor of 1, this corresponds to the ‘default’ version of DBSLMM.
 The SNP-based heritability (on the liability scale for binary outcomes) is estimated using LD-score regression, using LD scores released by pan-UK (link).
-GenoPred clones DBSLMM (d158a144dd2f2dc883ad93d0ea71e8fc48e80bd3) from GitHub, downloads the precompiled software binary provided by DBSLMM authors, and uses the 1KG+HGDP reference for LD estimation based on the super population of the GWAS sample.
+GenoPred clones DBSLMM (d158a144dd2f2dc883ad93d0ea71e8fc48e80bd3) from GitHub, downloads the precompiled software binary provided by the DBSLMM authors, and uses the 1KG+HGDP reference for LD estimation based on the super population of the GWAS sample.
 LD block data is only provided for EUR, EAS and AFR populations - If the GWAS are from CSA, AMR, MID populations, EUR LD block data is used.

 lassosum